microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

         - Create the *azdata* config file in user Windows profile
         - Install the Azure Data Studio Arc & PostgreSQL extensions
         - Create the Azure Data Studio desktop shortcut
-        - Open another Powershell session which will execute the *“kubectl get pods -n <Arc Data Controller namespace> -w”* command
+        - Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller and PostgreSQL Kubernetes pods
         - Deploy the Arc Data Controller using the user params values
-        - Deploy Azure SQL Managed Instance on the AKS cluster
+        - Deploy Azure PSHS server group **(with 5 workers)** on the AKS cluster
-        - Creating MSSQL Instance connectivity details using the SQL Connectivity script
+        - Creating PSHS connectivity details using the SQL Connectivity script
         - Unregister the logon script Windows schedule task so it will not run after first login

 # Deployment

 As mentioned, this deployment will leverage ARM templates.
 You will deploy a single template, responsible on deploying AKS.
-Once AKS deployment has finished, the template will then automatically execute another template which will deploy the Windows Server Azure VM followed by the Azure Arc Data Controller deployment and Azure SQL MI on the AKS cluster.
+Once AKS deployment has finished, the template will then automatically execute another template which will deploy the Windows Server Azure VM followed by the Azure Arc Data Controller deployment and Azure PSHS on the AKS cluster.

 * Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.
 To determine which AKS Kubernetes versions are available in your region use the below Azure CLI command.